What are the causes of thinning hair?

-Alopecia is a condition where hair is lost from some or various areas of the body.
-There are different types of alopecia and types of hair loss:
+Alopecia is a condition where hair is lost from the head and/or various areas of the body.
+There are different types of alopecia that can lead to hair loss:

-- Alopecia Areata: An autoimmune disease where cells in the immune system surround and attack your hair follicles.
-The condition can result in total hair loss, called alopecia Universalis, which can stop hair from growing back.
+- Alopecia Areata: An autoimmune disease where cells in the immune system surround and attack your hair follicles causing strands to fall out.

-- Alopecia Totalis: Hair loss occurs across the entire scalp.
+- Alopecia Totalis: Hair loss occurs across the whole scalp.